Philosophy Department Timeline Skip to main content

 1920: Philosophy courses disappear from catalog.

-1922: Philosophy courses appear again in the Philosophy of Education Department and the Religious Education Department
+1922: Philosophy courses appear again in the Philosophy of Education Department and the Religious Education Department.

 1950: A philosophy program is created and categorized in the Department of Theology and Religious Philosophy.